 Widely regarded as a shining model for evolutionary adaptability by many biologists, crabs first appeared over 500 million years ago and are still going strong.
 These crustaceans possess complex nervous systems and use a combination of senses to hunt prey or hide from predators.
 Proving highly adaptable, different families or species of crabs flourish throughout the world in both freshwater and saltwater environments.

 A crab's anatomy reveals several evolutionary advantages that help explain why this animal is so adaptable.
 Crabs sport five different pairs of legs, which allow quick movement through sand as well as the ability to move side to side just as quickly as forward and back.
 Crabs use their eyes to see both ultraviolet and visible light, allowing them to see equally well either day or night.
-A hard outer shell offers protection against predators, in addition to their claws, which crabs use to hunt prey or fight off predators.
+A hard outer shell offers protection against predators, in addition to the crab's claws, which they use to hunt prey or fight off predators.

 Crabs begin adapting to their environment even in the embryo and larval stages.
 In laboratory tests, species like the horseshoe crab show a startling ability to adjust to salinity levels in the water to make them specifically designed to thrive in that particular environment.
 This adaptive ability almost never shows up in the developmental stage of many species and provides crabs with a natural advantage in whatever environment they dwell in.
 All told, you'll find crabs thriving everywhere from fresh water to the depths of the ocean and land near the shore.

 The crab family displays massive variation between species.
 For example, pea crabs measure a mere few millimeters wide, while the famous Japanese spider crab grows legs that can measure over 12 feet in length.
 Crabs are omnivores, which allows them to eat both local plant and animal life and proves a strong asset for each species to adapt to its own localized ecosystem.